DO-IT-YOURSELF FRUIT PICKS

 Fruit is ripe when it feels heavy for its size and has a pleasant aroma.
 Please do not harvest fruit that is really hard and unripe–a taste test is the best way to tell if the fruit is ripe.
 If the fruit is not sweet and juicy, leave it on your tree for a few more weeks.
-If you are feeling sick or have traveled in the last 14 days, do not harvest!
+If you are feeling sick, please do not harvest!

 How to pick from your fruit tree: